Assessing the Business Process Modeling Competences of Large Language Models: Experiment settings

 For the experiment, a \textit{system prompt}, a \textit{modeling prompt}, and an \textit{error-handling prompt} were used.

-\paragraph{System Prompt} Before the textual description of the process is given to the LLM, the system prompt outlines the tasks, the input, and the expected output.
-We opted for role prompting in the system prompt, explaining the role of the LLM.
-Further, a single output example is given in the system prompt (without matching input), i.e., one-shot prompting, to ensure that the output matches the expected output format.
+\paragraph{System Prompt} Before the LLM is given the textual description of the process, the system prompt outlines the tasks, the input, and the expected output.
+We opted for role prompting in the system prompt, explaining the LLM's role in the interaction.
+Further, a single output example is provided in the system prompt (without a matching input), i.e., one-shot prompting, to ensure the output matches the expected output format.

-\paragraph{Modeling Prompt} The modeling prompt instructs the LLM to generate a BPMN based on a textual description.
-In contrast to \cite{Lauer_Generating_2025}, where the modeling prompt is limited to a textual description, our approach utilizes a more comprehensive prompt that includes an instruction requiring the LLM to generate a BPMN-XML file, followed by a detailed textual description.
+\paragraph{Modeling Prompt} The modeling prompt instructs the LLM to generate a BPMN model based on a textual description.
+In contrast to \cite{Lauer_Generating_2025}, where the modeling prompt is limited to a textual description, our approach utilizes a more comprehensive prompt that includes an instruction requiring the LLM to generate a BPMN XML file, followed by a detailed textual description.
 Note that each textual description is processed individually by one LLM call, which does not contain information from previous calls.

-\paragraph{Refinement Prompt} Using the refinement loop, the LLM is given the chance to correct the generated BPMN-XML once.
-If the XML validation fails, the refinement prompt instructs the LLM to fix the invalid BPMN-XML.
-To guide the LLM, a list of the most common mistakes, as well as the actual mistakes found by the XML validator, is added to the prompt.
-Note that the validation can also fail if the LLM generated no BPMN-XML but any other textual process description.
+\paragraph{Refinement Prompt} Using the refinement loop, the LLM is given the chance to correct the generated BPMN XML file once.
+If the XML validation fails, the refinement prompt instructs the LLM to fix the invalid BPMN XML file.
+To guide the LLM, a list of the most common mistakes, along with the actual mistakes found by the XML validator, is added to the prompt.
+Note that the validation can also fail if the LLM generated no BPMN XML file, but any other textual process description.